How to Grow Great Tomatoes in Melbourne

 Many Melbourne gardeners like the challenge of producing a ripe tomato before Christmas.
 Sowing your tomato seeds in the greenhouse in July will give you a good chance at doing this.
 Grow early varieties – cherry tomatoes are easy to ripen before Christmas.
 Slicing tomatoes are much more of a challenge.

-Avoid using nitrogen rich fertilizers.
+Avoid using nitrogen rich fertilisers.
 These grow strong healthy plants covered in foliage but do not induce the plant to flower and set fruit.
 To induce the plant to flower and set fruit early you need to make it panic and think it is going to die!
 This urges it to try to pass on its genes through seed.

 I’ve found two reliable methods for inducing flowering in tomato plants: